Tyron Brackenridge

-Tyron Lyle Brackenridge (born June 30, 1984) is a former Canadian football defensive backs coach for the Toronto Argonauts of the Canadian Football League.
-He is a former gridiron football cornerback who played the majority of his career with the Saskatchewan Roughriders of the Canadian Football League, where he won a Grey Cup championship in 2013.
-He was signed by the Kansas City Chiefs as an undrafted free agent in 2007.
+Tyron Lyle Brackenridge (born June 30, 1984) is an American former professional football cornerback who played in the National Football League (NFL) and Canadian Football League (CFL).
+He was signed by the Kansas City Chiefs as an undrafted free agent in 2007, and won a Grey Cup championship with the Saskatchewan Roughriders in 2013.
 He played college football at Washington State.

 Brackenridge was also a member of the New York Jets and Jacksonville Jaguars.

 Professional career

 Kansas City Chiefs

 Brackenridge signed a free agent contract with the National Football League's Kansas City Chiefs on May 8, 2007.

 In Week 4 of the 2007 season, Brackenridge scored the first touchdown of his career as he returned a fumble.

 Brackenridge was released by the Chiefs during final cuts on August 31, 2008.
 He was re-signed on October 30 after cornerback Dmitri Patterson was released.
 The Chiefs released Brackenridge again November 5.